Find your perfect hike. Book a call with Anna

 Accommodation

-The accommodation at Whirinaki Adventures is a small set of cabins and units beside Tony and Hayley’s (who operate the shuttle service to the trailhead for us) rural home.
+The accommodation at Whirinaki Adventures is a small set of basic cabins and units beside Tony and Hayley’s (who operate the shuttle service to the trailhead for us) rural home.
 A couple of showers, bathrooms and a fire pit to sit around.
 Simple and completely out in the countryside.

 DAY 4